barrucadu/yukibot/README.md

 When implementing all this stuff, we should try to avoid importing things from IDTE (except types, obviously) and just use Boota, to reduce coupling and make future change easier.

+## Building

+This assumes you have a version of Cabal new enough to have sandboxes.
+If you don't, may God have mercy on your soul.

+    cabal sandbox init
+    cp cabal.sandbox.config irc-ctcp irclib botlib yukibot

+You can now build and install individual components by `cd`ing to their directory and using `cabal install`, assuming you have installed any components they depend upon.

+Alternatively, to build the bot and its dependencies in one fell swoop,

+    cd yukibot
+    cabal sandbox init
+    cabal sandbox add-source ../botlib ../irclib ../irc-ctcp
+    cabal install --only-dependencies
+    cabal build